mi4mac/dshield_dev/scripts/README.md

 - `Lookup IP` playbook → `dshield_dev_lookup_ip.py`
 - All operations → `dshield_dev_operations.py`

-The scripts provide the same functionality with improved error handling, validation, and flexibility.
+The scripts provide the same functionality with improved error handling, validation, and flexibility while using a shared library architecture to eliminate code duplication.